-When I found myself in Pisa this June after attending my first ever travel blogging conference in Trento, my friend Helene and I were determined to find a quiet Tuscan beach where we could enjoy the sun and unwind from a very hectic week of early mornings and networking.
+When I recently found myself in Pisa, my friend Helene and I were determined to find a quiet Pisa beach where we could enjoy the sun and unwind from a very hectic week.

 ‘Beaches?
 In Pisa?’
 I can almost see your brow furrowing as you wonder whether I’ve totally lost the plot.

-Well dear reader, I am here to tell you that just a stone’s throw away from the centre of Pisa is Marina di Pisa, the quiet Tuscan beach town where you can wander around the peaceful streets completely uninterrupted and where the coastline stretches as far as the eye can see.
+Well dear reader, I am here to tell you that just a stone’s throw away from the centre of Pisa is Marina di Pisa, a sleepy Tuscan beach town where you can wander around the peaceful streets completely uninterrupted, feast on delicious seafood for a fraction of the price you’d pay in the city, and where the coastline stretches as far as the eye can see.

 When the bus reaches Marina di Pisa, simply walk towards the sea and you will find the main promenade, a quiet road with sleepy cafes and – of course – the beach.